jorgemiguelcordeiro/Deep-Learning/Detecting_face_mask_project/README.md

-In the table below, in the row "Architecture", the numbers without letters refer to the number of neurons in the convolutional layers (each one being followed by a max pooling layer); "f" refers to a flatten layer; "d(x)" refers to a dropout layer, with value x; and “D(y)” refers to a dense layer, with value y
+In the table below, in the row "Architecture", the numbers without letters refer to the number of neurons in the convolutional layers (each one being followed by a max pooling layer); "f" refers to a flatten layer; "d(x)" refers to a dropout layer, with value x; and “D(y)” refers to a dense layer, with value y.
 ![image](https://github.com/user-attachments/assets/1efe8f8d-133f-4607-899e-c65f4f208034)